 Nerve fibers from the anterior division of the brachial plexus are contained in the musculocutaneous, median, and ulnar nerves.
 These nerves innervate the anterior muscles of the upper arm, forearm, and intrinsic muscles.
 This innervation mainly provides flexion of the upper limb.
 Nerve fibers arising from the posterior division, including the axillary and radial nerves, provide innervation to the posterior muscles of the arm and forearm, which in turn allows these compartments to perform the functions of elbow, wrist, and finger extension

 Musculocutaneous nerve arises from C5 and C6 which innervates all the muscles of the arm anteriorly, enabling motor functions such as flexing the elbow and supination by the biceps brachii.
-The median nerve originated from C5 to T1 spinal nerves which primarily innervates the anterior forearm (with a section innervated by the ulnar nerve) and the hand (thenar and central sections).
-Median nerve allows pronation of the forearm and flexion of the wrist and digits together with the opposition of the thumb.
+The median nerve originates from C5 to T1 spinal nerves which primarily innervates the anterior forearm (with a section innervated by the ulnar nerve) and the hand (thenar and central sections).
+Median nerve allows pronation of the forearm and flexion of the wrist and digits, together with the opposition of the thumb.
 The ulnar nerve from C8 to T1 spinal nerves constitutes to the innervation of the anterior forearm (with a section innervated by the median nerve) and the hand (hypothenar and central sections).
 The central section which involves the palmar and dorsal aspects are responsible for adduction and abduction of second to fifth digits, respectively.
-Unlike the median nerve which allows opposition, the ulnar nerve is responsible for adduction of the thumb.
+Unlike the median nerve which allows opposition, the ulnar nerve is responsible for adduction of the thumb .